Date / time

 5:30 pm - 7:00 pm

-We are delighted to announce that JUSTICE Scotland’s Annual Human Rights Day Lecture will return on 21 January 2021, with a discussion on Twenty years of the Human Rights Act: a Scottish Perspective.
+JUSTICE Scotland’s Annual Human Rights Day Lecture returned on 21 January 2021, with a discussion on Twenty years of the Human Rights Act: a Scottish Perspective.

-This year we are hosting a panel event with four speakers, chaired by Lord Hodge, Justice of the UK Supreme Court.
-Over the evening, the panel will be discussing the impact and future of the Human Rights Act, focussing on:
+Chaired by Lord Hodge, Justice of the UK Supreme Court, a panel of experts discussed the impact and future of the Human Rights Act, focussing on:

 - The original aim of the Human Rights Act presented by Professor Jim Murdoch